NewSong: Breakthrough

 DC, Eddie Carswell and Leonard Ahlstrom penned the bonus track "The Christmas Shoes" for Sheltering Tree, which became a No. 1 mainstream radio hit in a Billboard chart-record three weeks, topping Billboards Adult Contemporary Chart.
 Shortly after this, Clive Calder shut down the Benson label.
 NewSong stayed with Zomba Music, on the major Reunion label, and released a full studio Christmas album, The Christmas Shoes, which was nominated in 2003 for a Grammy Award for Best Pop/Contemporary Gospel Album.
 Along with the title track, the album featured a variety of original Christmas tunes and Christmas classics "O Holy Night".
 The song's success inspired Christian author Donna VanLiere to write a book based on the song.
 The book was later made into a TV movie for CBS, called The Christmas Shoes, starring Rob Lowe and Kimberly Williams-Paisley, which was released on December 1, 2002.

 In 2003, Donna VanLiere released The Christmas Blessing, the second book in the series spawned by "The Christmas Shoes" song.
 It was later made into a TV movie by CBS.
 It had an appearance by NewSong, which showed them singing their holiday single "The Christmas Blessing".
 NewSong also received a Dove Award for Musical of the Year for The Christmas Shoes Musical.

 In March 2004, NewSong announced that they were leaving Reunion Records and moving to Integrity Music.
-In November 2004, NewSong recorded their live worship album and DVD, Rescue: Live Worship at First Baptist Church of Woodstock.
+In November 2004, NewSong recorded their live worship album and DVD, Rescue: Live Worship at First Baptist Church of Woodstock with Wilbanks joining the group one more time.
 The album was officially released in May 2005, and the DVD of the concert came out in September.
-In November, Wilbanks left to join the group Third Day, and to produce bands.
 Also in 2005, NewSong was inducted into the Georgia Music Hall of Fame.

 In March 2006, O'Brien left to restart his solo career and Drew Cline was asked to fill in.
 In September, Eddie Carswell, Matt Butler, Billy Goodwin, and guest artist Drew Cline released The Christmas Hope, featuring traditional Christmas carols, NewSong originals, and three songs to complement the book trilogy by Donna VanLiere.
 In November, The Christmas Shoes movie was released on DVD.
 The Christmas Hope, the third TV movie installment of the trilogy, was released in December 2008 by CBS.

-In March 2007, Christian solo artist Nate Sallie joined NewSong.
+In March 2007, Christian solo artist Nate Sallie joined NewSong as the lead vocalist.
 In April, The Christmas Hope album was nominated for a Dove Award, for Best Christmas Album of the Year.
 On December 29, 2008, in an email to subscribers of his newsletter, Russ Lee announced that he will be rejoining NewSong as lead vocalist.
+Consequently, Sallie left in 2009 just before the group recorded its next album Give Yourself Away.

 Founding member Eddie Middleton died on August 21, 2021.